DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale: Introduction

-These current state-of-the-art techniques for dynamic CT reconstruction result in 4D datasets that represent a time sequence of 3D frames.
-While this allows great dimensional freedom in the many individual time-frames of the limited view reconstructions, this reflects in a large memory consumption in the output of these methods.
+While the frame-based approach allows great dimensional freedom in the many individual frames of the limited view reconstructions, this reflects in a large memory consumption in the output of these methods.
 This leads to the second challenge, namely processing large datasets while remaining sensitive to smaller details.
 Often, data acquisition, reconstruction, segmentation and interpretation of dynamics are treated frame by frame~\cite{zwanenburg2021review}.
 This divide-and-conquer strategy inhibits a data processing pipeline that can ultimately trace back the derived dynamics to the original acquisitions, which is needed to confirm new experimental findings that are at the limits of the achievable temporal resolution. \\ To find a way around the large amount of data that is encountered in frame-based reconstruction techniques for dynamic $\mu$CT, our proposed approach is to impose a low-parameter-count model of the attenuation evolution inside individual voxels and to estimate these parameters \emph{directly} from the raw projection data, i.e. without reconstructing a sequence of many discrete CT volumes as a restrictive step.
 The rationale behind this low parameter count is that many experiments are very sparse in terms of dynamics that occur, which makes it highly applicable.
 Often, researchers are interested in the emergence of cracks~\cite{zhai2019high,jailin2017situ}, dissolution~\cite{moazami2022development} or precipitation~\cite{lee2023machine} of material, or displacement of fluids~\cite{bultreys2016imaging,myers2011dynamic,van2015iterative}.
 In a fixed coordinate system, these dynamics can be presented as a set of events: localised transitions from the initial attenuation to the final attenuation of a selected region.
 An additional advantage of using low-rank temporal models is that projection preprocessing techniques can be used with lower computation time to enable real-time reconstruction~\cite{mori2007candidate}.
-One example using an efficient local event description, (i.e., for each voxel) is SIRT-PWC~\cite{van2015iterative}, which iterates between region-based SIRT reconstruction steps and an estimation of piecewise-constant (PWC) functions based upon the temporal sequence of reconstructed frames.
-Similarly, Gao et al. improve the temporal resolution for nanometer scale dynamic imaging down to 12 minutes per time step~\cite{gao2024dynamic}.
+One example of an efficient local event description, (i.e., for each voxel) is SIRT-PWC~\cite{van2015iterative}, which iterates between region-based SIRT reconstruction steps and an estimation of piecewise-constant (PWC) functions based upon the temporal sequence of reconstructed frames.
+Similarly, Gao et al. used this to improve the temporal resolution for nanometre-scale dynamic imaging down to 12 minutes per time-frame~\cite{gao2024dynamic}.
 To do this, they show that high-quality global time frames can be reconstructed from only 25 angles, using a piecewise-constant parametrisation.
-This illustrates the strength of the event-based approach, parametrized as piecewise-constant functions. \\
+This illustrates the strength of the event-based approach. \\